owulveryck/blog/content/post/from-cli-to-microservice.md

 ---
 categories:
 date: 2017-09-02T13:28:36+02:00
-description: ""
+description: "This is a post that explains how to turn a golang utility into a webservice using gRPC. "
 draft: true
 images:
 - /assets/images/terraformcli.png
 tags:
-title: From a command line tools to a microservice - The example of hashicorp tools (terraform) and grpc
+title: From command line tools to a microservice - The example of Hashicorp tools (terraform) and gRPC
 ---

 This post is a little bit different from the last ones.
 As usual the introduction tries to be open, but it quickly goes deeper into a go implementation.
 Some of the explanations may be tricky from time to times and therefore not very clear.
 As usual, do not hesitate to send me any comment via this blog or via twitter [@owulveryck](https://twitter.com/owulveryck).

+**TL;DR**: This is a step-by-step example that turns a golang cli utility into a webservice powered by gRPC and protobuf.
+The code can be found [here](https://github.com/owulveryck/cli-grpc-example).

 # About the cli utilities